A fairly typical tree in habitat, Torrey Pines State Reserve, CA [C.J. Earle, 2013.01.01].

 See the variety descriptions.

 The species was discovered and described by Parry during the course of the Mexican-American Boundary Survey, and shortly thereafter was described by Torrey (1858) in the report of that expedition.
-I repeat that description here as an item of historical interest; the illustrations are shown at left:
+I repeat that description here as an item of historical interest; the illustrations are shown at right:

 PINUS TORREYANA (Parry MSS): foliis quinis elongatis (6-9-unc) rigidis, vaginis squamosis (5-10-lin.) strobilis subglobosis, squamarum apophysi elongato-pyramidata deflexa, umbone continuo obtuso subrecurvo.
 (TAB.
 LVIII and LIX.)
 Bluffs near the mouth of Solidad creek, 10 miles north of San Diego, California; Parry.
 A small tree, seldom more than 20 or 30 feet high, with a trunk 12 to 15 inches in diameter; often almost prostrate from its being exposed to strong ocean gales.
 Bark of the young branches whitish; the lower part of the trunk scaly.
 Branches horizontal, but curved upward towards the extremity.
 Leaves stouter than in any other North American pine, rough on the margin, abruptly pointed, the sheaths nearly two lines in diameter and an inch and a half long in the young leaves.
 Cones conical-globose, about 4 1/2 inches long.
 Seeds, without the wing, three-fourths of an inch long, with a thick bony shell.
 This is the only pine of the section Pseudo-strobus found within the limits of our flora.
 P. Apulcensis which resembles it, differs in its more slender and shorter leaves, and ovate smaller cones, &c.
 It is also allied to P. Orizabae, Gordon in Lond.
 Hort.
 Jour.
 1, p.
 237 cum icon., but that has very slender leaves, which are extremely rough on the angle, and ovate cones.